Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 The Bad

-Complicated Pricing Tiers: I know we said that the flexible pricing is one of HubSpot’s benefits, and I stand by that.
-However, there is a difference between flexible pricing and confusing pricing.
+Complicated Pricing Tiers: Flexible pricing is one of HubSpot’s benefits.
+However, there’s a big difference between flexible pricing and confusing pricing.
 There are an overwhelming number of plans and pricing options to choose from.
 This can be a big turn-off, driving customers to stick with the free plan or move on to another provider altogether.

 No Customer Support on Free Plan: Users of the free version do have access to the online knowledge base and HubSpot community.
-But sometimes you just want to talk to a human, am I right?
+But sometimes you just want to talk to a human.
 It’s a shame that HubSpot doesn’t offer live chat, at the very least, to those on the free plan.
 You’d think this would help them spread the word about their award-winning customer support capabilities.

 HubSpot Pricing and Options